smadi0x86/CSC-RedOps/Start/0x3-Tools/InformationGathering/README.md

 ```
 Note: you can do a reverse-lookup with whois but instead of writing megacorpone.com you can ping it and get its IP then run whois <IP> in terminal.
-Reverse lookup gives more information regarding subdomains of the website and extra information that the normal lookup won't give.
+Reverse lookups gives more information regarding subdomains of the website and extra information that the normal lookup won't give.
 ```
 ![image](https://user-images.githubusercontent.com/75253629/227772978-fc52de6e-6551-4d3d-ac36-5f8b54e38ab5.png)